master-incar-ia/computer_vision_course_2425/README.md

 3) Create GitHub account
     - Go to github and create an account.
-    - Send your username to the course coordinator to be added to the repository.
+    - Link you user account with your github classroom to be added to the repository.
-    - If not using github classroom:
-        - Fork the repository to your account (you will create a new repository with private visibility.
-Your group will work on the same repository).
-        - Give access to the course coordinator to your repository.
     - If using github classroom:
         - Accept the invitation to the classroom